Aaks-hatH/Browser-Bricker-Panel/Installation.md

 3. Click **Load Unpacked**

-4. Select the `browserbricker` folder
+4. Navigate to the extracted folder and select the **Extension** folder

 5. Extension should now appear in your extensions list